CELEBRATE NET GENERATION COACH JOSHUA BRACE

 Brace, a USPTA-certified instructor in Lake Nona, Fla., believes a youngster’s first interaction with tennis is one of the most important aspects of what he hopes is a life-long love for the game.

 “If children can’t enjoy the first six weeks of lessons, they will not continue to play tennis or have the enthusiasm to continue,” said Brace, who has also coached in Australia and the United Kingdom.
-“Make all classes fun, exciting and active and they will play for years to
+“Make all classes fun, exciting and active and they will play for years to come, because they associate tennis with fun and friends.”

 As part of his mission to grow the game, Brace opened the brACE TENNIS ACADEMY in the Eagle Creek community of Lake Nona.
 After partnering with Net Generation, the official youth tennis of the USTA, Brace began offering tennis programming in the local elementary and middle schools, impacting 70 children every week.